 You can continue to breastfeed from both breasts.
 If the affected breast is too painful or the incision is close to your nipple you may need to hand-express for a day or two.
 Keeping your milk flowing will help your breast heal.

 What if MRSA is diagnosed?

 Staphylococcus aureus is a bacteria found on our skin that is often associated with a breast abscess.
 When strains of Staphylococcus aureus bacteria (staph) are resistant to the usual antibiotics they are known as methicillin or meticillin-resistant Staphylococcus aureus (MRSA).
 In most cases by the time MRSA is diagnosed your baby will have already been exposed to the bacteria.
-Breastfeeding can usually continue uninterrupted while mother, or mother and baby, have treatment—unless your baby is premature or very poorly.
+Unless your baby is premature or very poorly, breastfeeding can usually continue uninterrupted while mother, or mother and baby, have treatment.
 MRSA can be spread by skin-to-skin contact so special hygiene precautions will be needed if you have an MRSA infected wound.
 For further information and recommendations if you have MRSA on the breast, especially if it is close to the nipple, see Staph, MRSA and Breastfeeding.